EI-CoreBioinformatics/mikado/docs/Usage/Daijin.rst

         :figwidth: 100%

-        Example of a pipeline to assemble a single paired-end read dataset using one aligners (Hisat [Hisat]_) and two different RNA-Seq assemblers (StringTie [StringTie]_ and CLASS2 [Class2]_ ).
+        Example of a pipeline to assemble a single paired-end read dataset using one aligner (Hisat [Hisat]_) and two different RNA-Seq assemblers (StringTie [StringTie]_ and CLASS2 [Class2]_ ).
 Reliable junctions from the three alignments are called and merged together using Portcullis_.

 .. _daijin-mikado: